 If granted permission to take the exam a third time, the student must sit for the exam no later than six months after receipt of the second score report.
 Failure to do so will result in an SPC appearance at which time outcomes such as dismissal from FSM will be considered.

 Any student failing the Step 1 examination a third time will appear before the SPC.
 The SPC will consider outcomes such as dismissal from FSM based on academic grounds.

 USMLE Step 2 CK:

 All students must pass Step 2 CK to fulfill graduation requirements.
 Students usually take this examination after completion of their required M3 (Phase 2) clerkships.
 Students who fail the Step 2 CK must meet with the Director of Academic Success to create a study plan.
 If a student does not pass the Step 2 CK examination on the second attempt, they will be placed on a leave of absence to focus on a study plan with assistance from the Director of Academic Success.
 The student must appear before the SPC and request permission to retake the examination for a third time.
 The student will need to present a study plan and timeline to the SPC.
 The SPC may approve or deny the request for a third USMLE Step 2 CK retake.

 USMLE Step 2 CS:

 All students must pass Step 2 CS to fulfill graduation requirements.
 Students must take this examination by November of their M4 year so that time is available to retake the examination in case of failure.
 Students who fail the CS examination must meet with the education support team to devise a study plan.

-Students who are unable to meet this deadline must appeal to the Student Promotions Committee for an extension.
+Students who are unable to meet this deadline must appeal to the SPC for an extension.